 Every Friday on the blog, I answer sex questions submitted to me by actual college students.
 This week, we’re talking about fetishes.
 Fetishes refer to cases where an individual’s sexual desires and behaviors hinge upon a specific object, such as shoes or feet.
-To be clinically diagnosed with a fetish, desire for this object must occur persistently over a period of at least six months and it must create personal distress (in other words, a fetish isn't considered a clinical "problem" unless the individual is bothered by it or finds that it interferes with their ability to develop and maintain relationships).
+Contrary to popular belief, having a fetish isn't necessarily problematic.
+It only becomes a problem when desire for this object creates persistent personal distress (in other words, a fetish isn't considered a clinical "problem" unless the individual is bothered by it or finds that it interferes with their ability to develop and maintain relationships).
 People can have fetishes for virtually anything, from the conventional (e.g., silk panties and leather boots) to the unusual (e.g., dirt and cars).
-It is perhaps no surprise that the most common question people have about fetishes is how they develop in the first place.
+It is perhaps no surprise that the most common question people have about fetishes is how they develop in the first place, hence the following question submitted by a reader:

 "Why do some people develop strange fetishes?"

-There are several different schools of thought on this issue, but the explanation that has received the most attention suggests that fetishes develop from learned associations.
-For anyone who has ever taken a college course in Introductory Psychology, we’re talking about conditioned behaviors here—that is, cases in which people have learned an association between a certain object and sexual pleasure.
+There are several different schools of thought on this issue, but the explanation that has received the most attention suggests that fetishes develop from learned associations between a certain object and sexual pleasure.
 To illustrate this point, let’s consider an example reported in an actual research paper of someone describing their first encounter with a fetish object:

 In this case, the presentation of a novel object (leather loafers) created arousal in the individual, which he psychologically interpreted as being sexual in nature.
 It appears that this single event was so powerful that it instilled in him a lifelong sexual association with this object.
 Of course, not all fetishes develop so quickly.
 Some people might require repeated pairings of the object with pleasure to develop such an association.
 However, you get the idea from this example—fetishism is something that we seem to acquire through experience and learning.